Building Bridge #2 /Creek Park Plaza Updates

 The presentation states that the engineers estimate for removal of BB2, installation of the baffle and creek bank stabilization at $4,200,000 and construction was estimated to occur between April and October 2023.
 (See July 19 presentation at Slide 10).

 What are the Next Steps for the Town?
+Who is on the Town Council Subcommittee?

 Given that the District has changed course numerous times regarding the timing and components of the SAFRR project since 2018, the District may revise its plans as it moves forward.
 Town staff recommended to Town Council at a special meeting on September 21, that it would be useful to have an ad hoc Council subcommittee formed to work with staff and provide insights and input to Council about potential next steps related to BB2 and the SAFRR project in the coming months.
 At the Town Council meeting on September 27th, Mayor Fineman appointed herself and Brian Colbert to the Council subcommittee.